8.7 Fostering the creative use of new technologies

 On this page

-In 2016, BMBF launched its Education offensive for the digital knowledge society (Bildungsoffensive für die digitale Wissensgesellschaft).
+In 2016, BMBF launched its Education offensive for the digital knowledge society (Bildungsoffensive für die digitale Wissensgesellschaft) (cf. BMBF 2016).
 The Federal Ministry’s strategy aims to identify the opportunities and action areas that digital change creates for all areas of education, from early childhood education and schools, to vocational training, universities and continuing vocational training.
-The platform "digital training" (qualifizierung digital) provides comprehensive information on the use of digital media in vocational training.
+The platform “digital training” (qualifizierung digital) provides comprehensive information on the use of digital media in vocational training.

-In 2019 a digital pact for schools (DigitalPakt Schule) was launched, a scheme under which the Federal Government and the Länder are equipping schools with high-quality digital technology.
-Over a five-year period, the Federal Government is providing a total of five billion euros; with at least another half a billion euros coming from the Länder, the total is at least 5.5 billion euros.
+In 2019 digital pact for schools (DigitalPakt Schule) was launched, a scheme under which the federal government and the Länder are equipping schools with high-quality digital technology.
+Over a five-year period, the federal government is providing a total of five billion euros; with at least another half a billion euros coming from the Länder, the total is at least 5.5 billion euros.
 Schools can apply to the respective Länder government for funding.
 To enable this scheme, the upper (Bundesrat) and lower (Bundestag) houses of parliament amended Section 104c of Germany“s Basic Law (Grundgesetz).
-Through DigitalPakt Schule, the Federal Government has earmarked funding for the development of a digital education infrastructure.
+Through DigitalPakt Schule, the federal government has earmarked funding for the development of a digital education infrastructure.
 Meanwhile, the federal states manage the development of media education concepts in schools, oversee the training of teachers and ensure that local authorities, which manage schools, and independent education bodies have concepts in place to safeguard the operation, support and maintenance of said infrastructure.
 In addition, the federal states decide whether to incorporate mobile devices in their teaching material regulations.
 During the Covid-19 crisis, the federal government and the Länder added three supplementary agreements to the digital pact for schools, in so doing adding a further 1.5 billion euros in investment aid.

-The Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz) has also come up with an action plan in the form of its strategy “Education in the digital world” (Bildung in der digitalen Welt).
-Under the plan, learning in the context of the increasing digitisation of society and work and critical reflection on this trend are to become integral elements of the educational mandate.
+The Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz, KMK) has also come up with an action plan in the form of its strategy “Education in the digital world” (Bildung in der digitalen Welt) (cf. KMK 2016).
+Under the plan, learning in the context of the increasing digitalisation of society and work and critical reflection on this trend are to become integral elements of the educational mandate.
 Digital media is to contribute to the development and roll-out of new teaching and learning processes and better promote personal development for pupils, thus supporting efforts to establish greater gender equality using education.

 Associations, companies and foundations have also set up programmes and initiatives to improve digital learning.
 One example is the programme “Digitising education” (Digitalisierung der Bildung) by the Bertelsmann Foundation (Bertelsmann Stiftung).
 Together with the CHE Centre for Higher Education (Centrum für Hochschulentwicklung) the Foundation wants to lead a debate on when and how digital learning media offer genuine benefits.
 The debate is to be supported with selected studies, events and projects – taking a learner-centric approach using educationally sound reasoning rather than based on what is technologically possible.
 The online platform of the Bertelsmann Foundation, school, learning and education in the 21st century (Schule, Lernen, Bildung im 21.
-Jahrhundert), pools various activities from schools, youth work or lifelong learning-activities.
+Jahrhundert), pools various activities from schools, youth work or lifelong learning activities.
 Regular blog posts offer a platform for mutual dialogue.

 The federal government (Bundesregierung) believes that digital technologies and dissemination over the Internet have revolutionised and democratised the procurement of and access to cultural assets and media content as well as opportunities to form and express opinions.
 The provision of digital content and images online strengthens the foundations not only of culture, science and research, but also social participation.
 The “digital agenda” (Digitale Agenda)pursued by the Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie, BMWi) thus seeks to develop overarching strategies and plans of action to digitise cultural assets (including the digitisation of cinema and film) using suitable technical solutions and standards and to promote the preservation of knowledge, information and cultural assets in digital form and create the legal framework needed to do so.
 One step is to accelerate the expansion of the German digital library (Deutsche Digitale Bibliothek, DDB).

 - Fonds Digital, which welcomes applications from cultural institutions from all areas that already have a digital strategy,